-The file will then be displayed as a new query and is presented as a file in the query window as shown below.
-You then right click on the file and select how you want the data to be handled on the import.
-This is rather straightforward with a .CSV formatted file, but you may have another extension you want to make sure is handled a specific way.
+The file will then be displayed as a new query and is presented as a file in the query window, as shown below.
+You then right-click on the file and select how you want the data to be handled on the import.
+This is rather straightforward with a .CSV formatted file, but you may have another extension you want to make sure is handled in a specific way.

 When ready, select Close & Apply to load into the model.